 But always we were split in two, straddling silence, not sure where we would begin to find ourselves or one another.
-From this division, our material dislocation came the experience of one part of ourselves as strange, foreign and cut off from the other, which we encountered as tongue tied paralysis about our own identity.
+From this division, our dislocation came material the experience of one part of ourselves as strange, foreign and cut off from the other, which we encountered as tongue tied paralysis about our own identity.
 We werenever all together in one place.
 We were always in transit, immigrants into alien territory.
 We felt uncomfortable, watched, and ill at ease.
 The manner in which we knewourselves was at variance with ourselves as an historical being women.
-20 understood apart from it.
-Feminist scholars have exposed deceptions of individualism for women and have charted the ways in which women writers have wrestled with its demons.
-Today the principal debates within feminism directly reflect the ways in which women, beginning in the eighteenth century, have attempted to claim the full status of individual without losing their identities as women.
-Feminists have nonetheless been slow to grasp the extent to which our specific ideas of women's nature derive from the discourse of individualism.
-The ideas, for example, of women as the special custodians of the values of community or as natural nurtures paradoxically have their origin in the discourse of individualism and the attendant model of gender relations, roles and identities that it promotes.21
+20

-Elizabeth Fox Genovese in her 1991 book Feminism Without Illusions: A Critique of Indiviudualism.
+Elizabeth Fox Genovese in her 1991 book Critiaue Without Illusions; AIndiviudualism.
 After tracing Anglo American feminism's historical fraternization with individualism, she writes: